Image Handling

 Creating an Image Mask

-Now that we know that the images are composed of a set of intensities that are just numbers in a Numpy array, we can start using these numbers to process our image.
+Now that we know that images essentially comprise arrays of numerical intensities held in a NumPy array, we can start processing images using these numbers.

-The histogram plot shows how many of each of the intensities are found in this image:
+The histogram plot shows how several instances of each intensity make up this image:

 PYTHON